WakiMak/trentent.github.io-forked/_posts/2017-06-06-citrix-storefront-performance-testing-and-tuning-part-5-establishing-a-peak-load.md

 <img class="aligncenter size-full wp-image-2340" src="http://theorypc.ca/wp-content/uploads/2017/05/4.7PNA_Storefront.png" alt="" width="638" height="103" srcset="http://theorypc.ca/wp-content/uploads/2017/05/4.7PNA_Storefront.png 638w, http://theorypc.ca/wp-content/uploads/2017/05/4.7PNA_Storefront-300x48.png 300w" sizes="(max-width: 638px) 100vw, 638px" />

-What I&#8217;m going to do is query the IIS logs for &#8216;<span style="text-decoration: underline;">config.xml</span>&#8216;, as that file gets called only once when Receiver is launched or upon login. Â Once I get that I can search for &#8216;enum.aspx&#8217; command that has been called and divide by the number of config.xml&#8217;s. Â This should get me the number of icon requests per user.
+What I'm going to do is query the IIS logs for '<span style="text-decoration: underline;">config.xml</span>', as that file gets called only once when Receiver is launched or upon login. Â Once I get that I can search for 'enum.aspx' command that has been called and divide by the number of config.xml's. Â This should get me the number of icon requests per user.

 After doing the mathÂ I found Receiver makesÂ **2.63** **enum.aspx** request for **every config.xml** requests.

 Lastly,

-My thought process here is once we get our peak &#8216;Receiver&#8217; connection rate to the Storefront server we can create another script to simulate it. Â I know WCAT can do this as no funny cookie business occurs for Receiver.
+My thought process here is once we get our peak 'Receiver' connection rate to the Storefront server we can create another script to simulate it. Â I know WCAT can do this as no funny cookie business occurs for Receiver.

 So what does the PNA Receiver numbers look like?

 We have a peak PNA connection rate of 7.531 config.xml connections per second. Â Multiplying by the additional 2.63 enum.aspx requests give us a total of **<span style="text-decoration: underline;">19.806 connections per second</span>** for a peak rate.

-For PNA application launches, our peak rate is 30,075 launches in a single hour. Â This was measured by parsing for &#8220;launch.aspx&#8221;. Â Breaking this hour down to 15 minute intervals and a single 15min window contained 53% of the launches. Â For our peak 15 minute window this is 16148 launches. Â This gives us a total of **17.94Â application** launches per second.
+For PNA application launches, our peak rate is 30,075 launches in a single hour. Â This was measured by parsing for "launch.aspx". Â Breaking this hour down to 15 minute intervals and a single 15min window contained 53% of the launches. Â For our peak 15 minute window this is 16148 launches. Â This gives us a total of **17.94Â application** launches per second.

 <table style="height: 129px;" width="747">
   <tr>